 Donald and Goofy catch up, and Goofy’s line here is a little more confusing than it may seem at first glance: “Are you all right?”
 It’s a fine point of concern, but it ignores the fact that Donald and Goofy were popped out of existence during the last sequence in the 3D version.
 That’s not just me giving a complaint about the visuals: Donald and Goofy’s absence from the previous scene gives the momentary impression that Sora might have been the only one who saw Riku in the first place, as though he were some sort of illusion like that conversation with Aerith.
 When you consider Goofy’s “Are you all right?” in that context, it implies you’ve been swinging at the air and chasing ghosts for the past five minutes.
 Thankfully, everyone starts talking about Riku without Sora saying another word, but thanks for the confusion.

 The original GBA version has a stupid line here about “the Heartless” controlling Riku, while Re:CoM says that Ansem was controlling Riku, which is a lot more reasonable.
-I’ve already discussed this but it bears repeating: while you could say the Darkness was controlling Riku during KH1, and you could certainly say that Ansem was, the Heartless are dumb as angry puppies.
+I’ve already discussed this but it bears repeating: while you could say the Darkness was controlling Riku during KH1, and you could certainly say that Ansem was, the Heartless are barely more intelligent than an angry puppy.
 Only Ansem’s line about the Heartless “using” Maleficent implies anything else, and I feel that line was just his way of say “the Heartless, through me or on my orders, were using Maleficent.”
 The Heartless are animalistic or plant-like embodiments of id.
 They’re the imaginary bad guys a kid makes up for their toys to fight with, and that’s the point and the appeal.
 The only thing that makes them dangerous – extremely dangerous – is that there are other people out there who control them.
 Not the other way around!

 Donald and Goofy panic momentarily that if Riku’s gone bad, what happened to the King?
 But Jiminy has Sora’s back.
-He reminds him that this is Castle Oblivion, and that he figures Riku lost his memory just like everyone else.
+He reminds him that this is Castle Oblivion, and so it’s reasonable that Riku lost his memory just like everyone else.
 Wow, I like that, that’s pretty tidy.
 It would explain why Riku regressed to his Hollow Bastion level (and approach) of dickishness in a new situation, where a memory-Riku would only be repeating the old situation.
 This time, Jiminy’s ahead of me!
 There are a few other possibilities, but Mr. Cricket’s got us covered!

 Jiminy and the others ask Sora not to push them away just because he’s upset.
 The Re:CoM and GBA scripts branch at this point, and once again I prefer the GBA.
 The Re:CoM script has Donald call back to their promise to smile back in KH1, because the devs are just determined to make that goofy scene important in hindsight.
 KH2 does it too, it never seems anything but forced (it’s even in the manga, like some kind of weirdly specific corporate mandate!).
 In the GBA there’s a joke where they invigorate Sora so much he starts to make stupid boasts, which seems both more entertaining and in-character to me!